renklus/CustomProgrammerDvorak/README.md

 # CustomProgrammerDvorak
-A customized keyboard layout based on Programmer Dvorak for a physical de-ch keyboard
+This AutoHotkey script changes a de-ch keyboard layout to a customized Programmer Dvorak layout while Scroll Lock is active.
+The de-ch layout is used for shortcuts (when Ctrl, Shift, Windows or Alt is pressed).